awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

             -nl <nodeLabels>, --node-label <nodeLabels>
                 Labels of nodes to be exported (optional, default all labels)

+            --nlb-host-header <nlbHostHeader>
+                Host header of the form <NEPTUNE_DNS:PORT> (optional – use only if connecting to an IAM DB enabled Neptune cluster through a network load balancer (NLB) – see https://github.com/aws-samples/aws-dbs-refarch-graph/tree/master/src/connecting-using-a-load-balancer)

+                This option may occur a maximum of 1 times

+                This option is part of the group 'host-header' from which only one option may be specified

             -p <port>, --port <port>
                 Neptune port (optional, default 8182)